 1.1.
-As a direct result of the pandemic and the focus on crisis response and recovery, alternative service planning arrangements are in place for 2021/22.
+As a result of the pandemic and the focus on crisis response and recovery, alternative service planning arrangements are in place for 2021/22.
 Rather than Service Improvement Plans, each Director submitted a Service Delivery Plan covering a 12 month period.
-These plans set out the priorities for each service area as it continued to deliver a crisis response where required but also began to build back services and support the council's recovery and renewal agenda.
-The Communities and Housing Services Service Delivery Plan was approved by this Board on 24 March 2021.
+These plans set out the priorities for each service area as it continues to deliver a crisis response but ensure services and activities support the council's recovery and renewal agenda.
+The Communities and Housing Services Service Delivery Plan was approved by this Board on 16 March 2021.